reganface/rgp-occupancy-counter/README.md

 - If RGP's check-in API is updated to include customer details, remove the customer lookup functions
 - Encrypt api key for storage?
 There is an NPM package that can use the built in Windows Data Protection API so that it could be encrypted by the user profile. `windows.security.cryptography.dataprotection`
 - Add some UI indication on whether the current instance is setup as master or client.
 Also connection status and info?
+- Tweak production build settings for electron-builder.
+Seems to be building multiple package styles right now.